 If a parked regen does not start, there are 3 things you can do?

 - It’s important you go through all of your system checks first.
 Make sure your engine speed is down to idle, ensure you have your parking brake set, engine brake switch is off and cruise control is off.
 Make sure you are not pressing your brake pedal or your clutch during this time.

 - If you verified all the system checks are done, then check to see if you have an active ‘Check Engine Light’ on.
 You may have an active fault code that is preventing the parked regen from starting.
 This fault code could be the issue of why you are required to do a parked regen.

-- Connect a diagnostic tool such as OTR Diagnostics or OTR Reset Tool, or DAVIE to perform the troubleshooting and/or forced regen.
+- Connect a diagnostic tool such as OTR Diagnostics or DAVIE to perform the troubleshooting and/or forced regen.

 Will a parked regen work when in limp mode or stuck at 5mph?

 If you are currently derated at 5mph with a red stop engine light on then you may have a critical issue with your DEF/DPF system.
 In this case you will not be able to perform a parked regen.
-You need to have a diagnostic tool such as OTR Diagnostics or OTR Reset Tool, or DAVIE to perform the troubleshooting and/or perform a forced regen.
+You need to have a diagnostic tool such as OTR Diagnostics, or DAVIE to perform the troubleshooting and/or perform a forced regen.
 You can find more information about the Paccar DEF derate here.